nazmulislamnayeem/CodeAlpha_Tasks/README.md

 ## 🛠️ How to Run

-1. Run cmd as administrator (for packet capture permission):  python NetworkSniffer.py
+1. Run cmd as administrator :  python NetworkSniffer.py (copy &  Paste the Python Code in VS CODE and ctrl + S)

 2. Output example: Protocol: TCP (#6) | Src: 192.168.0.105 -> Dst: 172.217.166.174 | Payload: GET / HTTP/1.1